Parent Child Interaction Therapy (PCIT)

 Right now, your child may be driving you crazy to the point of pulling your hair out.
 They never seem to listen, always want their way, and may even throw things or hit you.
 School is calling you and reporting your child has problems with friends or listening to the teacher.
 When things are going their way, life is good.
 However, as soon as they need to follow your directions, a fit occurs.
 If they have younger siblings, you may notice them picking up on it too.

 You are so ready for this cycle to end as you know it could keep getting worse to the point where you can't keep your child safe or they may get kicked out of school.
+You just want to enjoy being around your child again.

 Imagine a world where your child: